- Domain Verified (Settings page)

 In a separate tab, navigate to the Doppler Team page and click on the SSO tab.

-Scroll to the SAML Single Sign-On form and paste in the XML metadata.
-Check the Enable field, then click the Save button.
+Scroll down to the SAML Single Sign-On section, click the Edit link if necessary and paste in the XML metadata.
+Check the Enabled field, then click the Save button.

 As a Google Apps administrator, it's presumed you'll know how to sufficiently test a new SAML application, but here is a general guide.

 Test sign-in flow using incognito window

 Remain signed in to the Doppler dashboard until you've verified the SAML sign-in flow from an incognito window.
 This will enable you to update or disable SAML SSO in the event of misconfiguration.